mako-framework/docs/01_getting_started/03_dependency_injection.md

 });
 ```

-The `registerSingleton` method does the same as the `register` method except that it makes sure that the same instance is returned every time the class is resolved through the container.
+The `registerSingleton` method works just like the `register` method except that it makes sure that the same instance is returned every time the class is resolved through the container.

 ```
 $container->registerSingleton([BarInterface::class, 'bar'], function($container)